 In particular, how we think about safety: The media and politicians often tell us that weapons, police, prisons and the war on terror will keep us safe from scary people and “criminals” (read: black and brown people).
 Yet these measures seem less about safety than about protection.
 They are dependent on harmful power relations, building barriers and isolation.
 Creating true safety means building healthy relationships based in trust and mutual accountability, by examining likely root causes for things like Sept.
 11 (U.S. imperialism), domestic and sexual violence (rape culture) and poor people mugging Brown students (Brown’s relationship with local communities).

-Maintaining long-term visions is difficult, particularly given the restraints that often arise from our funding sources – for the U.S. Congress, multinational corporations; for mainstream anti-violence groups, a lack of state funding; for Brown, the Corporation.
+Maintaining long-term visions is difficult, particularly given the restraints that often arise from our funding sources – for the U.S. Congress, multinational corporations; for mainstream anti-violence groups, state funding; for Brown, the Corporation.